 The Impact Area consists of former artillery training ranges.
 The ordnance and explosives present at or near the surface of these ranges are highly explosive and so sensitive that they can be detonated at the slightest disturbance.
 Some portions of the Impact Area are near residential areas and schools, and they are accessible, so the temptation to trespass is high.

-Fences are less than 100% effective at keeping people out of restricted areas.
+Fences are not 100 percent effective at keeping people out of restricted areas.
 Experience shows that some people, particularly children, think a fence is simply a challenge.
 In 1999, children from Fitch Middle School trespassed onto ranges 43-48 and collected a number of "inert practice" rifle grenades that were present on the surface.
 The practice grenades are non-explosive, and release a colored dye upon impact.
 Fortunately, the children had collected only inert practice grenades in spite of the fact that high explosive rifle grenades were also present on the surface of these ranges.

 After this incident, the Army reinforced the fences with razor wire, and added warning signs and patrols.